ossd-s25/project-evaluation/VSCode_evaluation.md

 Name: Lulu Zhu

-Operating system:
+Operating system: macOS

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it) - Yes.
+I already have VSCode installed in my laptop that I use it very frequently.

-How long did the whole process take?
+How long did the whole process take? - 1 to 2 minutes.

 Name: David Yu